By ATMS member: Debbie Pannowitz

 For mouth hunger – Chew each mouthful of food at least 20 times, after a few bites rate your hunger – continue until you feel “full”.

 For stomach hunger – At each meal assess stomach hunger at the beginning and halfway through.
 Choose to eat a little more until you have eaten just enough.

 For cellular hunger – Try to train yourself at mealtimes to tune in to what food your body is truly hungry for.

 For mind hunger – Listen to what the mind is saying, change the chatter to something more compassionate that you would say if talking to a dear friend.

 For heart hunger – Before snacking notice your emotions and see if they are part of the hunger.
 Make a list of nurturing things you like to do and do that for nourishment when you experience heart hunger.
 It can be as simple as a walk with the dog!

 Until next time, be well.

 ATMS Member 12923

-Debbie Pannowitz, Grad Dip Hlth Sci (Nutr Med), RSKP, MSc, MBA), the Mindful Nutritionist, gathers over 20 years of experience in healthcare and combines her clinical experience of nutrition medicine and kinesiology to meld individualised mindful eating programs via consults, courses and retreats.
-Debbie is a public speaker and the author of Heal with Food – Food Farmacopoeia.
+Debbie Pannowitz Grad Dip Hlth Sci (Nutr Med), RSKP, MSc, MBA), the Mindful Nutritionist, gathers over 20 years of experience in healthcare and combines her clinical experience of nutrition medicine and kinesiology to meld individualized mindful eating programs via consults, courses and retreats.
+She is a public speaker and the author of Heal with Food – Food Farmacopoeia.
 She has an extensive career in scientific research, the food and health industries and is particularly interested in clarity in healthcare communication.
 She has a number of publications to her name, lectured and tutored at several of the major natural therapy colleges throughout Australia and writes occasionally for journals and community newspapers.
 Her preferred habitat is a vege patch.
 Mindful eating courses are currently being facilitated by Debbie at City East Community College.